RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

  * Provide a brief description about the project in the Description field
  * Select the Organization from the Organization drop down list
  * Select the Business Group from the Business Group drop down list
- * Environments and repository details are not mandatory while creating project and will be explained in later section
+ * Environments is not mandatory while creating project and will be explained in later section

  .. image:: /images/updated_img/createProject.png